chinapedia/wikipedia.abstract.en/Page/Martin_Luther_King_Jr..md

 Montgomery bus boycott, 1955

-Rosa_Parks_(detail).tiff with King, 1955]] In March 1955, Claudette Colvin—a fifteen-year-old black schoolgirl in Montgomery—refused to give up her bus seat to a white man in violation of Jim Crow laws, local laws in the Southern United States that enforced racial segregation.
+with King, 1955]] In March 1955, Claudette Colvin—a fifteen-year-old black schoolgirl in Montgomery—refused to give up her bus seat to a white man in violation of Jim Crow laws, local laws in the Southern United States that enforced racial segregation.
 King was on the committee from the Birmingham African-American community that looked into the case; E. D. Nixon and Clifford Durr decided to wait for a better case to pursue because the incident involved a minor.[37]

 Nine months later on December 1, 1955, a similar incident occurred when Rosa Parks was arrested for refusing to give up her seat on a city bus.[38]
 The two incidents led to the Montgomery bus boycott, which was urged and planned by Nixon and led by King.[39]
 The boycott lasted for 385 days,[40] and the situation became so tense that King's house was bombed.[41]
 King was arrested during this campaign, which concluded with a United States District Court ruling in _Browder v.
 Gayle_ that ended racial segregation on all Montgomery public buses.
 King's role in the bus boycott transformed him into a national figure and the best-known spokesman of the civil rights movement.